If a Superhero

 - With four villain factions in Power Rangers Operation Overdrive, it was unavoidable there'd be some occasional team ups but the most memorable was when Thrax, the son of Rita Repulsa and Lord Zedd, temporarily united all of them against the Power Rangers.
 The villains made it quite clear they'd only be united against the Rangers and, after the heroes were permanently dealt with, the factions would war among themselves again.
 Well, it was said at the top of the page the villains usually only team up to destroy the heroes.
 That alliance ended when Thrax was destroyed.

-- Revolution: Monroe and Randall ally in the second half of the season.
+- Revolution: Monroe and Randall Flynn ally in the second half of the season, starting at the end of episode 11.

 - Smallville: There have been a few villain team-ups.
 Firstly, in season 3, three of the meteor freaks Clark Kent had taken down teamed up to steal his powers and escape.
 There have also been team-ups between Brainiac and Bizarro, Lex and Toyman, and recently several Superman villains from the comics were teamed up by LuthorCorp to become Smallville's version of the Injustice Gang.